stat6250-s17/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 3]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 weekly quizzes to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?

--*Answer* (lwang30-stat6250) : Both; however, students are encouraged to do all the weekly quizzes, which can be used as a study guide for the final exam.
+- *Answer* (lwang30-stat6250) : Both; however, students are encouraged to do all the weekly quizzes, which can be used as a study guide for the final exam.

 [Course Structure Quiz, Problem 4]
 - Question (ilankham−stat6250): How will code reviews for projects be conducted?
 Will they involved comments on code in GitHub, meetings with the instructor, or both?